AdobeDocs/analytics.fr-FR/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 ---
-description: Permet d’utiliser le segment pour l’activité marketing dans la bibliothèque d’audiences, Target et Audience Manager.
+description: Lets you use the segment for marketing activity in the Audience Library, Target, and Audience Manager.
-seo-description: Permet d’utiliser le segment pour l’activité marketing dans la bibliothèque d’audiences, Target et Audience Manager.
+seo-description: Lets you use the segment for marketing activity in the Audience Library, Target, and Audience Manager.
 seo-title: Publication de segments dans Experience Cloud
 solution: Analytics
 title: Publication de segments dans Experience Cloud
 topic: Segments
 uuid: e5ce20c0-ce43-423b-a29f-ba66e9e24d27
 translation-type: tm+mt
-source-git-commit: a900832fa09717295cb45c9dda6d453873641012
+source-git-commit: d65a7582546a96856790dcbe481757ad3f5500a4

 ---